Skip to main content

 While more than 99% of tissue products used by Americans are produced in the U.S., manufacturers rely heavily on eucalyptus pulp imported from Brazil.
 Eucalyptus pulp contains short fibers that make toilet paper soft and absorbent.
 The pulp is mixed with water to create a liquid sludge that is dried and flattened into sheets of paper.

-American manufacturers produce billions of roles of consumer-grade toilet paper each year — more than enough for shoppers, according to Gonzalez.
+American manufacturers produce billions of rolls of consumer-grade toilet paper each year — more than enough for shoppers, according to Gonzalez.
 But grocery stores and other retailers usually only keep several weeks’ worth of toilet paper in their warehouses, meaning sudden increases in demand can quickly deplete stocks.